-Kansas State College at present has an Army ROTC offering programs in Antiaircraft Artillery, Infantry, Signal Corps, and Veterinary.
-The first two years constitute the Basic Course, and successful completion of this work meets the requirements of Kansas state law.
-The third and fourth years constitute the Advanced Course in which enrollment is selective and voluntary.
-The students should consult the Department of Military Science and Tactics for conditions which govern selection for the Advanced ROTC in any of its programs.
+The General Military Science curriculum is designed to give all students who complete the four-year program the basic knowledge and skills necessary to all officers in the U.S. Army, and the historical background requisite for a proper understanding of the Army and its relation to the nation.
+Specialization in a particular branch will come after graduation and commissioning.
+The first two years constitute the Basic Course, and successful completion of this work fulfills the requirements of Kansas State law.
+The third and fourth years constitute the Advanced Course, in which enrollment is selective and voluntary.
+Students should consult the Department of Military Science and Tactics for conditions which govern selection for the Advanced Course.